-CNP Assurances votes against the financing by the company of private unemployment insurance for an executive officer.
-Executive officers receive significant compensation covering the risks they incur.
+CNP Assurances will not approve the company's financing of private unemployment insurance for the benefit of an executive, as executives receive significant compensation covering the risks they bear.

 4.3 Severance pay and non-compete bonuses

 Severance pay and non-compete bonuses must remain reasonable.